Nomadzy/DCS-World-Awesome-List/README.md

 * [DXTBmp](https://www.mwgfx.co.uk/programs/dxtbmp.htm) after making your skin using The Gimp in a bitmap format, this tool will let you convert the resulting files into DDS files, more suitable for the DCS 3D engine.

-* [NVIDIA Texture Tools Exporter](https://developer.nvidia.com/nvidia-texture-tools-exporter) this complete toolbox let to open and save DDS files directly from Photoshop, or convert images to DDS via a standalone program if you use The Gimp.
+* [NVIDIA Texture Tools Exporter](https://developer.nvidia.com/nvidia-texture-tools-exporter) this complete toolbox let you open and save DDS files directly from Photoshop, or convert images to DDS via a standalone program if you use The Gimp.
 It also generate Normal Maps for your skins.
-Unfortunately, it only works on NVIDIA GPU.
-If you have an AMD GPU, you can still use Texture Tools [old Photoshop plugin](https://developer.nvidia.com/gameworksdownload#?dn=texture-tools-for-adobe-photoshop-8-55).
+This version is optimised to run faster on NVIDIA GPUs.
+If you have old Photoshop version, you can still use Texture Tools [old Photoshop plugin](https://developer.nvidia.com/gameworksdownload#?dn=texture-tools-for-adobe-photoshop-8-55).

+* [AMD Compressonator](https://github.com/GPUOpen-Tools/Compressonator) is a standalone toolbox form AMD that let you convert images to DDS via a standalone program.
+This version is optimised to run faster on AMD GPUs.
+You can [download it here](https://github.com/GPUOpen-Tools/Compressonator/releases), look for CompressonatorGUI_x64______.exe.

 * [Intel Texture Works](https://software.intel.com/content/www/us/en/develop/articles/intel-texture-works-plugin.html) is another Photoshop plugin for exporting DDS files.